 The cardiovascular system is a highly efficient system for moving substances around the body.
 The body’s entire blood volume takes about a minute to circulate – making this a truly high-speed expressway for distributing oxygen, nutrients, messages, and removing waste.

 The arteries are the oxygen-delivery system that carry oxygenated blood through the body at high speeds and pressures.
-Arteries don’t merely contain the blood; they have walls of smooth muscle which contract to help the blood keep going, even far away from the heart.
+Arteries don’t just contain the blood; they have walls of smooth muscle which contract to help the blood moving, even far away from the heart.
 This is why injuries to arteries are so dangerous; if an artery is injured, the body’s whole blood volume can drain out through it very fast!

 The veins are the second type of blood vessel.
-They are the highway that runs in the opposite direction to the arteries, returning deoxygenated blood to the return blood to the heart after its oxygen has been removed.
+They are the highway that runs in the opposite direction to the arteries, returning deoxygenated blood to the return blood to the heart.
 The blood in veins moves a bit slower and at lower pressures.

 At the finest level of the circulatory system, tiny blood vessels called capillaries carry blood all throughout the tissues.
-By passing blood flow close to every cell, the capillaries ensure efficient delivery of all the required substances to every cell.
+By passing blood flow close to every cell, the capillaries ensure the efficient delivery of all the required substances to every cell.
 Most bleeding from superficial cuts comes from blood seeping from these tiny, often microscopic, blood vessels.

 In addition to oxygen and nutrients, the circulatory system also transports chemical messages, such as hormones, around the body.
 This allows the adrenal glands, for example, to send messages that cause our whole body to prepare for fight or flight.

-Lastly, of course, the circulatory system performs the vital task of carrying waste products away from our cells.
+Lastly, the cardiovascular system also performs the vital task of carrying waste products away from our cells.
 It delivers carbon dioxide to the lungs, and other toxins to the liver and kidneys to be destroyed or excreted.

-The renal/urinary system keeps our body healthy by removing dangerous waste products from our blood, and expelling them from our body in the form of urine.
+The urinary system keeps our body healthy by removing dangerous waste products from our blood and expelling them in the form of urine.
 It also functions to regulate the volume of fluid and the electrolyte balance in the body, ensuring homeostasis is maintained.

 The endocrine system consists of a number of tissues that send out chemical messages – called ‘hormones’ – to the rest of the body.
 Each of these messages has its own unique purpose, to which the body’s other systems respond accordingly.